WE ARE OPEN!

 We have two hard back courts which were fully refurbished in the summer of 2020 and as a result are in excellent condition.
 The courts were fully cleaned and re-plastered and Court 2 received a new floor.
 Both courts now feature Ambirad heaters and LED lighting to ensure the best possible playing conditions.
 As part of the refurbishment the old solid walls of the viewing galleries were removed and replaced with glass panels with chrome ballastrades which has greatly improved the spectator experience.

-We have a licensed bar which offers a wide range of bottled alcoholic/soft drinks and bar snacks at very reasonable prices.
+We have a licensed bar which offers a wide range of bottled alcoholic/non alcoholic drinks and bar snacks at very reasonable prices.
 The bar is usually open Monday-Thursday from 7pm and remains open whilst there is demand.
-We encourage members to relax in the bar area and re-hydrate after a tough match!
-You can also purchase light tokens and other supplies such as rackets, grips, balls and shoes from the bar.
-If you need something squash related we probably have it or can get it for you.
-Please note the bar accepts cash, cheques and contactless card payments.
+We encourage members to relax in the bar area and re-hydrate after a match!
+You can also purchase light tokens and equipment such as rackets, grips, balls, goggles and shoes from the bar.
+If you need some equipment we probably have it or can get it for you.
+Please note the bar accepts cash, cheques and contact-less card payments.

 As with any sport it is always useful to have coaching either to introduce you to the sport and teach you the basics or to improve your technique which can increase your overall enjoyment of the game.
-We offer a number of options when it comes to coaching including introductory lessons, group coaching (junior/adult) or individual coaching (junior/adult).
+We offer a number of options when it comes to coaching for squash and racketball including introductory lessons, group coaching (junior/adult) or individual coaching (junior/adult).